Why Is My Cat Suddenly Clingy? (Answered & Explained)

 This can cause senior cats to feel fearful and insecure thus having a heavier dependence on us to be their guide.

-Furthermore, pregnancy is also a rather stressful period for them thus they are turning to you for emotional support.
+Pregnancy is also a rather stressful period for cats thus they are turning to you for emotional support.

 During such times, it would be best for the cat owner to be more accepting of the cat’s behavior and give it all the love and support that the queen needs.